Here are the top TikTok promotion services for artists in 2022:

 But in no world will I claim to know who your best bet is.

 Omari reviewed a few Fiverr services and recommended Chocolate Land and Taylor Red; both of these offerings are basically individual creators offering to post to their own popular TikTok accounts.
 Personally, I’d probably opt for a multi-influencer campaign instead, but hey, these are affordable.

-For my sixth and final TikTok promotion service, I’m calling out Plugged Promotions.
+For my ninth and final TikTok promotion service, I’m calling out Plugged Promotions.
 I’ll be honest: I don’t know these guys very well, and by that I mean I literally just found them on Google as I was researching TikTok agencies.

 But I’ve included them on this list because, after digging, they seemed legit, and they also run influencer-based campaigns as opposed to bot-follower / bot-like scams, which sets them above 75% of the TikTok promoters in the world.

 They offer really affordable options; their entry-level campaign, for 20k-75k views, is $150.
 So, again, I can’t personally vouch for these guys, but if you want to give them a shot, at least you won’t be risking too much money.

 Okay, those are my top-recommended TikTok promotion services in 2023.

 But before you click through and start a campaign with any of these services, it’s probably worth sticking around to discuss a few important concepts – because the truth is that “TikTok promotion” is an overly broad term, and most TikTok promotions aren’t worth your money.

 Here’s an important question to answer if you want to clear things up and spend your money wisely…